cspablocortez/Arrow/index.md

 Plus:

 * An easy-to-use CMS for writer happiness.
+* A CSS theme that favors simplicity and readability
+* Automated tasks to build and deploy site
+* Free hosting over Github Pages

 Learn more on the [about page](/about) or checkout the official Github [repository](https://github.com/cspablocortez/Arrow).